kimjoyc/parallel_programming/README.md

 6. Identify the starting k-mers
 7. Assemble the contigs by following the forward extensions of the starting k-mers through the hash table

-## A discussion of how using UPC++ implemented your design choices.

-UPC++ has greatly simplified and structured the coding of this homework by abstracting parallel programming complexities and providing a powerful framework for efficient and scalable parallel code development.
-By taking advantage of UPC++ features such as global pointers, one-sided communication, and synchronization barriers, the homework implementation has been designed to fully utilize the power of UPC++ for distributed computing.
-The use of UPC++ to implement the k-mer hash table provides several benefits over other parallel programming models, such as MPI or OpenMP.
-First, UPC++ provides a more expressive programming model than MPI or OpenMP, making it easier to write and maintain parallel code.
-Second, UPC++ provides a number of performance optimizations that are tailored to distributed memory systems, such as non-blocking remote memory access and efficient one-sided communication primitives.
-Finally, UPC++ provides a higher level of abstraction than MPI or OpenMP, which can simplify the programming of complex parallel algorithms.

-## How might you have implemented this if you were using MPI?
-If you were using OpenMP?

-The MPI implementation would require a similar UPC++  implementation that utilizes MPI-3 one-sided communication.
-However, UPC++ provides a more expressive programming model that enables more efficient communication patterns, especially for irregular and dynamic communication patterns.
-Thus, the MPI implementation would require more explicit communication code to be written and the code may be less efficient.
-Specifically, the k-mers would need to be distributed across the MPI processes, with each process responsible for a portion of the k-mers.
-Then the communication would need to be utilized to ensure that each process had all of the k-mers that it needed to insert into the hash table.
-Lastly, synchronization would be employed to ensure that multiple processes did not attempt to insert the same k-mer into the hash table simultaneously.

-Alternatively, OpenMP implementation would involve parallelizing loop-level parallelism and require a shared memory parallelism approach that would be incompatible with distributed memory parallelism.
-Consequently, the k-mers would be loaded into memory on a single node, and the hash table would be shared among the threads on that node.
-The synchronization step would need to ensure that multiple threads did not attempt to insert the same k-mer into the hash table simultaneously.
-Thus, this implementation would need to be heavily modified to distribute the workload across multiple nodes, using a combination of OpenMP and MPI or another parallel programming model.

 ## Any optimizations you tried and how they impacted performance.

 Here are some optimizations we tried performance: